History of education: Aztec

 Aztec is a term used to refer to certain ethnic groups of central Mexico, particularly those groups who spoke the Nahuatl language and who achieved political and military dominance over large parts of Mesoamerica in the 14th, 15th and 16th centuries, a period referred to as the Late post-Classic period in chronology.

 Until the age of fourteen, the education of children was in the hands of their parents, but supervised by the authorities of their calpōlli.
 Part of this education involved learning a collection of sayings, called huēhuetlàtolli ("sayings of the old"), that embodied the Aztecs' ideals.
 Judged by their language, most of the huēhuetlàtolli seemed to have evolved over several centuries, predating the Aztecs and most likely adopted from other Nahua cultures.

 At 15, all boys and girls went to school.
-China, one of the Aztec groups, was one of the first people in the world to have mandatory education for nearly all children, regardless of gender, rank, or station.
 There were two types of schools: the telpochcalli, for practical and military studies, and the calmecac, for advanced learning in writing, astronomy, statesmanship, theology, and other areas.
 The two institutions seem to be common to the Nahua people, leading some experts to suggest that they are older than the Aztec culture.

 Aztec teachers (tlatimine) propounded a spartan regime of education with the purpose of forming a stoical people.

 Girls were educated in the crafts of home and child-raising.
 They were not taught to read or write.
 All women were taught to be involved in religion; there are paintings of women presiding over religious ceremonies, but there are no references to female priests.